ben2017A/big-ssdb/src/raft/README.md

 ### NOs

-Does not implement something that is strongly considered as not part of a log replication protocol.
+Does not implement something that is strongly considered as not part of a consensus protocol.

 * Log compaction